Course summary

 Entry requirements

+You will be usually be expected to have at least a 2:1 (or international equivalent) undergraduate degree in any discipline.
+However, this is not a strict requirement and decisions are made on a case by case basis.
 The entry requirements for this course have been designed to encourage applications from as wide a range of interested and able people as possible, including mature students, who may have been away from university for a long time, and international students.
-As an applicant for our Graduate Diploma, you will usually have achieved a 2.1 or equivalent in a previous degree but this is not a strict requirement and decisions are made on a case by case basis.
+A 500-word personal statement.

 English language requirements